OpenVidu/openvidu.io-docs/docs/deployment/deploying-aws.md

 ### 6. Administration

 AWS deployments of OpenVidu CE are internally identical to [on premises deployments](deployment/deploying-on-premises/){:target="_blank"}.
 This means that you can manage OpenVidu platform very easily by connecting to your instances through SSH.

-cd into default installation path `/opt/openvidu` and manage the services as explained in [on premises administration](deployment/deploying-on-premises/#5-administration){:target="_blank"}.
+In the default installation path `/opt/openvidu` you will be able to:

+- Manage the services as explained in [on premises administration](deployment/deploying-on-premises/#5-administration){:target="_blank"}.
+- Update [OpenVidu configuration](reference-docs/openvidu-config){:target="_blank"} just by modifying `.env` file and restarting the services with `./openvidu restart` command.

 <br>